 This is the latest installment of the FamilyBand events, started by Jeremy Hoyle of Buffalo’s Strictly Hip and Rob Ferreira, formerly of the #CourageforGord events and now working with the Downie Wenjack Foundation to help raise money towards educational efforts in keeping with Gord Downie’s urge that Canada “do something” toward reconciliation with First Nations peoples.

-such, the music performed that evening under the stars will feature music from
+As such, the music performed that evening under the stars will feature music from both camps.

 “We’re honoured to have our night kicked off by My Friend the Moon (Jordan Mowat), a Mississauga Ojibwe from Alderville First Nation,” Ferreira said.
 “Jordan is a Round Dance song composer and an acoustic singer-songwriter.
 We also have Logan Staats from Six Nations Reserve, a multi-nominated and an award-winning artist.”